-Today i am explaining about how a 3 wire RTD eliminates/reduces the lead wire resistance when compared with 2 wire RTD.
-Also we will discuss about impact of the ambient temperature on RTD measurement.
+Today i am sharing an article about how a 3 wire RTD eliminates/reduces the lead wire resistance when compared with 2 wire RTD.
+Also, we will discuss impact of the ambient temperature on RTD measurement.

 So generally we prefer 3 wire RTD instead of 2 wire.
 We use 4 wire RTD for more accurate temperature measurements (rarely used).